Collaboration with Deschutes Brewery

 JH: Sounds great, let’s do it.

-UILTJE: You’ve been at Deschutes for 25 years, is there still more to learn?
+UILTJE: You’ve been at Deschutes for 25 years—is there still more to learn?

 UILTJE: How much creative freedom do you have to brew what you like?

 UILTJE: How about hop water?
 JH: Hop water is interesting, but I think it’s better suited for companies with strong analytical backing.
 A company like BarthHaas has the science to support iso extraction and hop oils.
 Craft breweries don’t have the same resources, and I don’t see a huge market for hop water in our space.
 If younger drinkers are moving away from craft beer, hops might be part of the reason.
 So replacing beer with hop-flavored water and no alcohol?
-I’m not sure where the draw is.
+I’m not sure what the appeal is.

 UILTJE: Is the oversupply of hops affecting innovation?